 \section{Kernel Implementation Details}

 We implemented 4-bit lookup table-based kernels for matrix-vector multiplication between the Key or Value activations (packed as a lookup table (LUT) plus indices into the LUT per-element) and a full-precision activation vector.
 These kernels load the compressed Key and Value activations and dequantize them only as needed in order to minimize memory bandwidth utilization.
 All arithmetic is performed in fp16.
 The lookup table entries are the values of the sensitivity-weighted non-uniform datatype for that particular layer scaled according to the range of activations that need to be represented \cite{dettmers2023qlora}.
-Note that it is possible to implement this using a single LUT shared across channels that is rescaled by a per-channel or per-token scaling factor and offset, but for simplicity we used a separate LUT per-channel or per-token for our initial implementation.

 When selecting between the Compressed-Sparse Column (CSC format) and the Compressed-Sparse Row (CSR) format for storing the outliers for the Keys and Values, we needed to consider how easy it would be to append new vectors.
 When using CSC format for the Key matrix, we only need to append a single element to the column vector, as well as one new element to the row and value vectors per nonzero element in that new column.
 If we used CSR format, we would need to insert the new column and value elements in the middle of the existing column and value vectors, and we would need to recompute the elements of the row vector.
 When using CSR format for the Value matrix, we only need to append a single element to the row vector, as well as one new element to the column and value vectors per nonzero element in that new row.
 If we used CSC format, we would need to insert the new row and value elements in the middle of the existing row and value vectors, and we would need to recompute the elements of the column vector.
 We therefore used the CSC format for the Key matrices and the CSR format for the Value matrices.